DnailZ/OldWebsite/_posts/2023-10-9-popl24-artifact.md

 ## Additional Information

-* Testing all Deobfuscation benchmarks for all solver set and all configurations will cost 6 hours or more.
+* Testing all benchmarks in one benchmark set for all solvers and all configurations will normally cost **6 hours or more**.
+For faster testing, consider change `TIMEOUT` variable in `./script/bench.py` and `./script/runbench.py` to a smaller value (in seconds).
 * To check if the benchmarks run as expected, we provide a list of our experimental results in our [Appendix](https://dnailz.github.io/assets/appendix.pdf).
+Please manually execute the `biten` command again to verify if the error is **temporary**, possibly caused by an OpenAI rate limit or an out-of-memory (OOM) kill.
-* You can lookup any specific result in the results/ folder, each json file is in the following format:
+* You can look up any specific result in the `results/` folder, each `json` file is in the following format:
     ```
     {
-        "status": <"success" if the command returns 0, otherwise it could be "error" and "timeout">
+        "status": <"success" if the command returns 0, otherwise it could be "error" or "timeout">
         "stdout": <STDOUT>,
         "stderr": <STDERR>,
         "time": <time for the execution>
         "command": <command for the execution>,
     }
     ```
-* For questions, please email me at ding360@purdue.edu.
+* For questions, please email me at **ding360@purdue.edu**.
 I will be happy to help you with any problems.